pggalaviz/pggalaviz/_posts/2017-06-02-bye-google.md

 <i>"Come on!
 Google knows where I live and it always knows what's the best route to take home after work, it just makes your life easier, plus it's free!" - Naive average user.</i>

-Did you know prices on plane tickets will appear higher for you if you previously searched and there's info about that on your browser?
+Did you know prices on flight tickets will appear higher for you if you previously searched and there's info about that on your browser?
 This is just one example of how you, the end user, are negatively affected by third party trackers and advertising networks.